$p$-Integrality of canonical coordinates: Introduction

 are solutions of $L$.

-The canonical coordinate of $L$ is the power series $q(z):=\exp(y_1/y_0)=z\exp(\mathfrak{g}/\mathfrak{f})$.
-This power series is also often called the $q$-coordinate of $L$.
-We are interested in determining when $q(z)\in\mathbb{Z}[1/N][[z]]$ for some integer $N>0$.
-That is equivalent to saying that, for almost every prime number $p$, $q(z)\in\mathbb{Z}_p[[z]]$, where $\mathbb{Z}_p$ is the ring of $p$-adic integers.
-Our main source of motivation to study this problem comes from \emph{Calabi-Yau differential operators}.
-A typical example of a Calabi-yau differential operator is This differential operator appears in the work of Candelas \textit{et al}~\cite{Ca91}, where they study a family of mirror for quintic threefolds in $\mathbb{P}^4$. $\mathcal{H}$ satisfies some \emph{algebraic properties}, MUM being one of them, and also satisfies some \emph{arithmetical properties}, namely, $F_0$ and $\exp(F_1/F_0)$ belong to $\mathbb{Z}[[z]]$, where $F_0$ and $F_1$ are solutions of $\mathcal{H}$ given by
+The canonical coordinate of $L$ is the power series This power series is also often called the $q$-coordinate of $L$.
+We are interested in determining the $p$-integrality of $y_0(z)$ and $q(z)$, that is, we want to know when $y_0(z)$ and $q(z)$ belong to $\mathbb{Z}_p[[z]]$, where $\mathbb{Z}_p$ is the ring of $p$\nobreakdash-adic integers.
+Our main source of motivation to study this problem comes from a recent conjecture formulated by P. Candelas, X. de la Ossa and D. van Straten in \cite[Section 4.1]{CD} about \emph{Calabi-Yau differential operators}.
+A typical example of a Calabi-Yau differential operator is This differential operator appears in the work of Candelas \textit{et al}~\cite{Ca91}, where they study a mirror family for quintic threefolds in $\mathbb{P}^4$.
+The differential operator $\mathcal{H}$ satisfies some \emph{algebraic properties}, MUM being one of them, and also satisfies some \emph{arithmetical properties}, namely, $F_0$ and $\exp(F_1/F_0)$ belong to $\mathbb{Z}[[z]]$, where $F_0$ and $F_1$ are solutions of $\mathcal{H}$ given by